-Workers can also submit their complaints anonymously through MADLSA’s self-service kiosks placed around Qatar.
-These kiosks are offering services in 10 languages including Arabic, English, Nepalese, Hindi, Bengali, Urdu, Tamil etc.
+Workers can also submit their complaints anonymously through MADLSA’s self-service kiosks around Qatar.
+These kiosks offer services in 10 languages, including Arabic, English, Nepalese, Hindi, Bengali, Urdu, Tamil etc.

-A worker will be able to lodge his complaint in his native language in a simple form that requires just three steps.
-He can then take a printout of the complaint with all relevant data and submit it to the labour affairs department where the dispute will be resolved amicably.
+A worker can lodge his complaint in his native language in a simple form requiring three steps.
+He can then take a printout of the complaint with all relevant data and submit it to the labour affairs department, where the dispute will be resolved amicably.

 7. Labour Complaint Through MADLSA Offices

 Instead of going directly to Labour Court, nowadays, workers have to approach the Ministry of Labour offices, where there is a section to register such complaints.